Area of Performing, Visual and Communicative Arts

 Total number of hours required for Fine Arts major with an emphasis in Music: 39 hrs

 Each semester of their applied study, Fine Arts-music majors take a jury in their principal applied area, unless they have completed a junior or senior recital after mid-term.
-Fine Arts-music majors also take a jury in their secondary area each semester of their applied study, unless their secondary instrument is piano.
-Students with piano as their secondary concentration take MUSC 207-Piano Proficiency when the professor deems the student prepared.
+Please note that if you choose to continue your principal applied study in future semesters after completing your degree requirements, you will be subject to the course requirements in the syllabus about recital performance, juries, etc. Fine Arts-music majors also take a jury in their secondary area each semester of their applied study, unless their secondary instrument is piano.
+Students with piano as their secondary concentration take MUSC 207 Piano Proficiency when the professor deems the student prepared.

 Fine Arts-music majors must participate for four semester hours in a primary ensemble which uses their particular applied study skill and is approved by their applied professor.
 (Primary Ensembles: Concert Choir, Women’s Chorale, Jazz Ensemble, Civic Band, and Orchestra.)